section-engineering-education/engineering-education/articles/understanding-systemd/index.md

 It's also a [daemon](https://man7.org/linux/man-pages/man7/daemon.7.html) process that runs during the entire lifetime of all programs in the system.

 It's an ancestor process to all processes.
-It also adpots orphaned or zombie processes.
+It also adopts orphaned or zombie processes.
 That is, after a child loses its parent, the init process becomes its new parent.

 Now, what happens when the init process doesn't start first (the kernel doesn't boot the init process)?
 A kernel panic occurs because there isn't an init process to startup things and make way for essential services.